Andrada2192/manual_testing_jira_redmine/README.md

 #### Entry criteria:
-- smoke test passed
-- testing environment is up and running
 - roles needed for the project are allocated
 - functional specifications are defined
 - completion of the software development phase